Menu

 The guidelines were developed through a consensus process, based on the core philosophy of preservative minimization.
 Both environmental and economic concerns support the goal of placing enough preservative into a product to provide the needed level of protection while minimizing use of the preservative above the required standard minimum in order to reduce the amount potentially available for movement into the environment.

-WWPI does offer new online Environmental Assessment Model for planning the use of preserved wood in aquatic environments.
+WWPI offers an online Environmental Assessment Model for planning the use of preserved wood in aquatic environments.
 Knowledge of preservative loss rates from properly treated wood, when coupled with site-specific environmental data (such as water current speeds and background levels of metals and organics) allow the industry to use relatively simple computer models to predict the environmental response to any project you might design.
-For more information on the model, go to the Aquatics section or review materials in the Online Technical Library.
+For more information on the model, go to the Aquatics section.

 Application of paints, stains or waterproofing can enhance the protection of the preserved wood.
 It is recommended that preserved wood be cleaned and coated annually with a water repellent or water repellent stain to maintain optimum appearance.
 Unprotected preserved lumber will begin to change color as a result of the wood’s reaction to ultraviolet (UV) rays of the sun.
 Coatings with pigments or UV inhibitors will slow the color change.
 Water repellent coatings will reduce moisture pickup and help to minimize checking and cracking.
 Always follow the manufacturer’s recommendations for application.